cristianae/Assembly-Programming-Project/README.md

 # How to run the code:
 - Download and open Assembler.jar
 - Clone the repository
-- Navigate into the src folder → 'cd src'
+- Navigate into the src folder → `cd src`
-- Load Assembly_language_program.txt in the Source Program panel.
+- Load `Assembly_language_program.txt` in the Source Program panel.
 - Compile the code: Tools → Compile.
 - Enter an octal number in the Input Stream.
 - Run the program via Tools → Execute → Run and take a look at the output.